Zinc Chromate Paint Replacement

 Also, note that a "blue" chromate will only be very faintly blue.

-But how did you get this carcinogenic, EPA-regulated chemical without the tech data sheet and the MSDS?
+This is a carcinogenic, EPA-regulated chemical, and you really shouldn't get it without the tech data sheet and the MSDS.
 You may be stuck with a bill to legally dispose of it.
 Good luck.

 Ted Mooney, P.E.
 RET